Clonakilty Black Pudding, Visitor's Centre, Butcher Shop, Co Cork

 • By air: The nearest airport is Cork Airport (≈70 km).

-• Parking: Free on‑street parking is available in the town centre; larger car parks serve the market square and beaches.
+• Parking: Free on‑street parking is available in the town centre; larger car parks serve the market square and the beaches.
+The main car park on the N71 bypass offers 150 spaces and is open 24 hours.

 Visitor Information Centre